xyproto/algernon/README.md

 # Algernon

-HTTP/2 web server that can serve dynamic lua scripts.
+HTTP/2 web server that can serve markdown and dynamic lua scripts.

 Technologies
 ------------